MSc Medical Imaging

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.Back to top

 Past graduates have gone on to enter careers in medical imaging or related disciplines, such as radiology and radiography.
 Often students are already working in the area, and use the skills and knowledge gained in the programme to enhance their careers.
-Students have gone on to take lecturer or research positions, and have also chosen to take post graduate research degrees (such as a PhD).
+Students have also gone on to take lecturer or research positions, or have chosen to take post graduate research degrees (such as a PhD).
 As a intercalated degree for medical students the programme is useful for students considering radiology or many other medical specialties.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.